Redacted-Games-LLC/Merchant-Empires/README.md

 2) Create TWO schemas on MySQL, one for the user logins and another for the game; grant privs to access them.

-3) Insert the db/structure_users.sql, db/structure_game.sql, and db/data.sql,
+3) Insert the db/structure_users.sql, db/structure_game.sql, and then
-followed by the files in db/patches in order.
+db/data_game.sql, followed by the files in db/patches in order.
 There are usually no patches in a release version.
-Note db/data.sql goes into the game schema.
+Note db/data_game.sql goes into the game schema.
 There is no data to insert into the user schema.

 4) Get ahold of game package containing ships, goods, and weapons.
 You can get one from the official Merchant Empires by [Redacted] Games LLC at the